 Civil society is all of us.
 When we act not for profit nor because the law requires us to, but out of love or anger or creativity, or principle, we are civil society.
 When we bring together our friends or colleagues or neighbours to have fun or to defend our rights or to look after each other, we are civil society.
 Whether we organise through informal friendship networks, Facebook groups, community events and protests; or formal committees, charities, faiths and trade unions, whether we block runways or co-ordinate coffee mornings, sweat round charity runs or make music for fun; when we organise ourselves outside the market and the state, we are all civil society.

-The conversation is guided by an independent panel of people, bringing a unique set of skills and perspectives to this journey.
-This panel is be powered by a collaborative team of individuals, bringing skills from four unique organisations.
-Citizens UK with its roots in communities across England.
-Goldsmiths, University of London brings skills in participatory academic research. openDemocracy facilitates wide ranging discussion about the powerful institutions in our society.
-And Forum for the Future brings years of experience of helping people figure out how the world is changing and how best to respond.
+The conversation was guided by an independent panel of people, bringing a unique set of skills and perspectives.
+It was powered by a collaborative team of individuals, bringing skills from four unique organisations: Citizens UK with its roots in communities across England; Goldsmiths, University of London bringing skills in participatory academic research; openDemocracy facilitating wide ranging discussion about our society; and Forum for the Future bringing years of experience of helping people figure out how the world is changing and how best to respond.

-The Inquiry has been funded by Baring Foundation, Esmee Fairbairn, Barrow Cadbury, Paul Hamlyn, Lloyds Bank Foundation, City Bridge Trust, Lankelly Chase and Calouste Gulbenkian Foundation.
-Research support has also been provided by NCVO.
+The inquiry was funded by Baring Foundation, Esmee Fairbairn, Barrow Cadbury, Paul Hamlyn, Lloyds Bank Foundation, City Bridge Trust, Lankelly Chase and Calouste Gulbenkian Foundation.
+Research support was also provided by NCVO.

-The Inquiry into the Future of Civil society in England is launched ten years to the month since the first bank collapsed in 2007, triggering a financial crisis from which many have yet to recover.
+The inquiry was launched ten years to the month since the first bank collapsed in 2007, triggering a financial crisis from which many had yet to recover.
 It began in early 2017 less than a month after Theresa May triggered Article 50 reshaping England’s relationship with the rest of Europe.
-And will be running until the end of 2018.
+It ran until the end of 2018.

-We are an Inquiry into Civil Society in England.
-We are looking at England rather than the UK as a whole because each of the nations of the UK is important in its own right and has its own distinct questions to ask.
+We were an inquiry into civil society in England.
+We looked at England rather than the UK as a whole because each of the nations of the UK is important in its own right and has its own distinct questions to ask.

-It is an inquiry into civil society everywhere from Newcastle, to the heart of London, to the tip of Cornwall and from the offices of vast charities to small meeting rooms in the back of community halls, where people gather – that’s where Civil Society Futures is about.
-Find out where the Inquiry has been here
+It was an inquiry into civil society everywhere from Newcastle, to the heart of London, to the tip of Cornwall and from the offices of vast charities to small meeting rooms in the back of community halls, where people gather – that’s where Civil Society Futures is about.
+Find out where the inquiry went here

-Through a series of open conversations between people across England – face to face and online – we will discuss how the world is changing, how civic action is changing, and how civil society organisations can adapt in order grasp those changes and steer us towards a better society.
-You can find out more about the Inquiry approach here.
+Through a series of open conversations between people across England – face to face and online – we discussed how the world is changing, how civic action is changing, and how civil society organisations can adapt in order grasp those changes and steer us towards a better society.
+You can find out more about the inquiry approach here.

-Carolyn Wilkins is Chief Executive of Oldham Council.
+Carolyn Wilkins, Chief Executive of Oldham Council.
 Follow her on Twitter at @CWilkinsOldham.

-Asif Afridi works for brap, a national equality and human rights charity that is transforming the way we think and do equality.
+Asif Afridi, from brap, a national equality and human rights charity that is transforming the way we think and do equality.
 You can follow brap on twitter at @braphumanrights.

-Sarah Gordon is business editor of the Financial Times.
+Sarah Gordon, business editor of the Financial Times.
 Follow her on Twitter at @sarahgor.

 Bert Massie was a leading disability rights campaigner.
 He served on our panel before he sadly died in October 2017.

-Rhiannon White is co-founder of Common Wealth Theatre, who make site-specific, political and contemporary theatre.
+Rhiannon White, co-founder of Common Wealth Theatre, who make site-specific, political and contemporary theatre.
 Follow her on Twitter at @rhi_annon1584.

-Steve Wyler is an independent consultant with 30 years experience in the field of social change.
+Steve Wyler, an independent consultant with 30 years experience in the field of social change.
 He is a former Chief Executive of Locality.
 Follow him on Twitter at @Steve_wyler.

-Debu Purkayastha is a venture capitalist who is currently Managing Partner at 3rd Eye, a Venture Capital and Private Equity firm investing globally in the technology, media and telecoms sectors.
+Debu Purkayastha, a venture capitalist and Managing Partner at 3rd Eye, a Venture Capital and Private Equity firm investing globally in the technology, media and telecoms sectors.
 You can follow him on Twitter at @debusultan.